ericsonga/TeacherCSP/_sources/CSPRepeatTurtles/ch10_exercises.rst

         .. tab:: Question

-            Fix 4 errors in the code below to correctly draw a square
+            Fix 4 syntax errors in the code below to correctly draw a square

             .. activecode:: ch10ex1q
                 :nocodelens: